A feast of festive films on Sky Cinema!

 Available in Sky Cinema on demand.
 Cert U

-Romance writer Kayleigh (Danica McKellar, Crown for Christmas) is left devastated when her column is cancelled just before Christmas.
-She heads home to reconnect with family but is left shocked when she gets an unexpected visit from the man who cut her column cut.
-Not only is he prepared to fight for her job back but also her heart.
-But the course of true love never runs smoothly.
-Kayleigh’s ex-fiancé Dan also lives in the same town and seems keen for the pair to reconnect.
+Romance writer Kayleigh (Danica McKellar, Crown For Christmas) is left devastated when her column is cancelled just before Christmas.
+She heads home to reconnect with family but is shocked when she gets an unexpected visit from the man who cut her column.
+He offers to fight to get her job back, but could he also… win her heart?
+But the course of true love never runs smoothly – Kayleigh’s ex-fiancé Dan also lives in the same town and seems keen to reconnect.
 Nothing says festive like a love triangle!

 This Christmas